Siddhartha-Biswas-coder/cohort-2.0/readme.md

 ## 🔓 Goal 2 — Backend Development

-Learning how to build scalable backend systems, APIs, and server-side applications using:
+Learning how to build scalable backend systems, APIs, and full-stack applications using:

 * Node.js
 * Express.js